 It’s the master.
 The evil opponent, of whom even the greatest generals are afraid of.

-In most of the cases, it’s everything you don’t want to be.
+In most cases, it’s everything you don’t want to be.
 It acts before it thinks.
 It eats enormously big dishes.
 Drinks to faint.
-It despises people and does it’s best to prove itself to them.
+It despises people and does its best to prove itself to them.
 It’s always late.
 It’s insulting.
-Does not perform.
+Do not perform.
 It will argue with you to preserve its own truth.
 Aggresses.
 Postpones.
 It does not like to work and does not like to obey others.

 Our Two Selves

-The Higher Self: The evolved creature.
+- The Higher Self: The evolved creature.
 What we call human.
 It strives for progress and world peace.
-Its main purpose is to develop and to help the fellow humans, and not only.
+Its main purpose is to develop and to help the fellow humans advance, and not only.

 In different moments of our lives, different beings take control.
 For instance, when our alarm goes on in the morning, the Lower Self will be the one to hit the snooze button and sleep for 10 more minutes even though we know that we should get up, now.